HavokInspiration/cakephp-actions-class/README.md

 ### Coding standards

 This repository follows the PSR-2 standard.
 Some methods might be prefixed with an underscore because they are an overload from existing methods inside the CakePHP framework.
+Coding standards are checked when a pull request is made using the [Stickler CI](https://stickler-ci.com/) bot.

 ## License